Poster of the Delaware Valley Committee for Democratic Rights, circa late 1961, via Wikipedia, public domain.

-By 1968 the SACB had virtually ceased to function, and appointments to the board were viewed as sinecures.
-Congress amended the McCarran Act to eliminate self-registration requirements.
+In 1968 Congress removed the requirement that communist organizations had to register with the attorney general.
+The SACB had virtually ceased to function, and appointments to the board were viewed as sinecures.
 The SACB was authorized only to maintain a public list of organizations and individuals it found to be communist.

 The preventive detention provision was repealed in 1971.
 It had been opposed by organizations of Japanese Americans, who had been relocated from the West Coast and detained in camps during World War II.